wetryingtodorock/getblock-docs/en/rpc-service/eth/ws/eth_eth_submitHashrate.md

 ---
-title: eth:eth_submitHashrate \[WebSocket\]
+title: eth_submitHashrate - Ethereum
-description: Submits the mining hashrate.Used by mining software such as Ethminer.
+description: Example code for the eth_submitHashrate ws method. Сomplete guide on how to use eth_submitHashrate ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters